SCOPE OF THIS CHAPTER

 2.2 Decision Making

-In making the decision, the Nominated Officer, or where relevant, the Director of Children's Services must be satisfied that:
+In making the decision, the Nominated Officer (Head of Service), or where relevant, the Director of People must be satisfied that:

 - The decision to cease to look after the child will safeguard and promote their welfare;